dilipsingh1306/openshift-sep-2021/Day2/3NodeK8sClusterSetup/README.md

 sudo systemctl daemon-reload
 ```

-#### Disable SELINUX in Master and Worker Nodes
+### Disable SELINUX in Master and Worker Nodes
+The below command disables selinux for now.
+SELinux will be disabled until you reboot your CentOS box.
 ```
 setenforce 0
 ```

 To permanently disable SELINUX, you need to edit /etc/selinux/config file and change enforcing to disabled.
 ```
 sudo systemctl daemon-reload
 ```

-Configure the hostnames of master and all worker nodes
+### Configure the hostnames K8s nodes
-In Master Node
+#### In Master Node
 ```
 sudo hostnamectl set-hostname master
 ```

-In worker1 Node
+#### In worker1 Node
 ```
 sudo hostnamectl  set-hostname worker1
 ```

-In worker2 Node
+#### In worker2 Node
 ```
 sudo hostnamectl set-hostnamme worker2
 ```

-### In the master node, type the below command to find the IP Address
+### Update /etc/hosts in Master and all worker nodes
+This helps K8s nodes to resolve each other by the hostnames.
+K8s nodes will be named using the respective hostnames.

+#### Find the IP Address of your master node
+My default Network Interface Card(NIC) name is `ens33'.
+You may have to find your default NIC name.

 ```
 ifconfig ens33
 ```
-Note down the IP of master node as we need to add this in the /etc/hosts later.
+Note down the IP of master node as we need to add this in the /etc/hosts shortly.

-### In the worker1 node, type the below command to find the IP Address
+### Find the IP Address of your worker1 node
 ```
 ifconfig ens33
 ```
-Note down the IP of worker1 node as we need to add this in the /etc/hosts later.
+Note down the IP of worker1 node as we need to add this in the /etc/hosts shortly.

-### In the worker2 node, type the below command to find the IP Address
+### Find the IP Address of your worker2 node
 ```
 ifconfig ens33
 ```
-Note down the IP of worker2 node as we need to add this in the /etc/hosts later.
+Note down the IP of worker2 node as we need to add this in the /etc/hosts shortly.

-### Configure /etc/hosts file
+### Configure /etc/hosts file ( Applicable for Master & Node Worker Nodes )
-Append the IPAddresses of master, worker1 and worker2 as shown below in /etc/hosts files.
-This should be done in master, worker1 and worker2 nodes.
+Append the IP Addresses of master, worker1 and worker2 as shown below in /etc/hosts files.

 ```
 192.168.254.129 master
 192.168.254.130 worker1